 - The Akkadian Empire was the first empire in the world, and consisted of Sumerians and Akkadian-speaking Semites.
 The empire was founded by Sargon the Great, who conquered all of Mesopotamia in the 24th and 23rd centuries BC.

-- Assyria was a region located along the Upper Tigris River in modern-day Northern Iraq.
+- Assyria was a region located along the Upper Tigris River in what is now northern Iraq.
 Its major cities included Aššur and Nineveh.
 Assyria was ruled at various times by the Akkadian, Neo-Sumerian and Babylonian empires.
-In 911 BC, the Neo-Assyrian Empire was founded by Ashur-Dan II, and it lasted until 612 BC.
-Some of the empire’s greatest rulers were Tiglath-pileser III, Sargon II, Sennacherib, and Ashurbanipal.
-At its height, the Neo-Assyrian Empire ruled over all of Mesopotamia, Egypt and the Levant (the eastern shore of the Mediterranean).
+In 911 BC, the Neo-Assyrian Empire was founded by Ashur-Dan II; it lasted until 612 BC.
+Some of the empire’s greatest rulers were Tiglath-Pileser III, Sargon II, Sennacherib, and Ashurbanipal.
+At its height, the Neo-Assyrian Empire ruled over all of Mesopotamia, Egypt, and the Levant (the eastern shore of the Mediterranean).

-- The Bronze Age Minoan civilization was centered on the Greek island of Crete and included nearby islands.
-British archaeologist Arthur Evans unearthed much of what we know about the Minoans, including their palace at Knossos and their writing system, which he called Linear A.
+- The Bronze-Age Minoan civilization was centered on the Greek island Crete and included nearby islands.
+The British archaeologist Arthur Evans unearthed much of what we know about the Minoans, including their palace at Knossos and their writing system, which he called Linear A.

 - The Mycenaeans succeeded the Minoans as the preeminent Greek civilization.
 Much of their territory was on the Greek mainland, including the city of Mycenae itself.
 Their writing system is called Linear B. The Mycenaeans disappeared in the late Bronze Age collapse.
 Homer’s Iliad is set during the Mycenaean period, and Agamemnon is said to have been the King of Mycenae.

 - The Achaemenid Empire or first Persian Empire was founded by Cyrus the Great, who defeated and incorporated the Babylonian Empire, Lydian Empire and Median Empire.
-Based in modern Iran, the empire had its capital at Persepolis.
+Based in what is now Iran, the empire had its capital at Persepolis.
 Under kings Darius and Xerxes, Persia unsuccessfully invaded Greece.
 The First Persian Empire came to an end when Darius III was defeated by Alexander the Great.

 - The Parthian Empire was the second major empire to come out of Persia.
 The Parthian Empire was founded by Arsaces I, who rebelled against the Seleucid Empire.
 Parthians often fought with Rome, and at the 53 BC Battle of Carrhae, the Roman general Crassus was killed.
 The Parthian Empire was supplanted by the Sassanian Empire in AD 224.